 TERRO Termite Killer Aerosol Spray

 TERRO Termite Killer is the most consumer-friendly product in this group.
 Unlike the foams above, it is a standard aerosol spray.
-That makes it best for surface-level treatment — spraying directly onto accessible wood, treating cracks around the perimeter, and targeting spots where you can see termites.
+That makes it best for surface-level treatment: spraying directly onto accessible wood, treating cracks around the perimeter, and targeting spots where you can see termites.

-TERRO is the simplest option here.
+Why it stands out: TERRO is the simplest option here.
 There is no foam expansion to manage and no injection technique to learn.
-You spray it directly on visible termites or onto wood surfaces.
-For a homeowner who spots a small cluster of termites and wants to act immediately, this is the fastest choice in the group.
+You spray it directly on visible termites or onto accessible wood surfaces.

-You notice termites on an exposed section of deck framing.
+Example from real life: You notice termites on an exposed section of deck framing.
 You want to act right away.
-You grab the TERRO can, spray directly on the affected area and nearby entry points, and the deltamethrin kills on contact.
-Quick, clean, and exactly what an aerosol is designed for.
+You spray directly on the affected area and nearby entry points.
+That is the kind of surface-level job an aerosol is designed for.

 - Simplest option — no technique or setup needed